teriansilva/say-the-word-on-the-beat/PRD.md

 - **Share Link Too Long**: If configuration exceeds reasonable URL length limits, show helpful error message
 - **Invalid Share URL**: If decoding shared configuration fails, show error message and load default settings
 - **Missing Images in Share**: If shared link references images that can't be loaded, fall back to default emojis
+- **BPM Analysis Failure**: If automatic BPM detection fails, fall back to manual BPM setting with clear notification
+- **Variable Tempo Audio**: Handle songs with tempo changes by analyzing in segments and adjusting playback timing dynamically
+- **Audio Analysis Timeout**: If analysis takes too long (>10 seconds), allow user to cancel and use manual BPM

 ## Design Direction
 The design should evoke the fun, addictive energy of viral TikTok challenges mixed with the precision of music production tools.
 Think: colorful, bouncy, immediately understandable, with satisfying micro-interactions that make you want to keep playing.
 The aesthetic should feel modern and social-media-native with bold typography, vibrant colors, and smooth animations that react to the beat.